Covenant rolls past Rappahannock County to remain unbeaten

 Wamhoff, who attended the prestigious Manning Passing Academy this summer, had the pocket presence of a veteran NFL quarterback, ducking through tackles and spinning past defenders to find the open man down field.
 On one play, he made two defenders miss before finding his favorite target, Zach Pirtle, who secured the ball with a toe-tap catch on the sideline.

-Pirtle was one of several Covenant seniors who were honored on Senior Day on a picturesque afternoon with weather that screamed fall football.
-The leaves set against the pinkish sky were almost as vibrant as the Eagles' offense was..
-Parents beamed with excitement as they watched their seniors take their home field for a regular season game for their last time.
+The catch was part of a memorable day for Pirtle, who was one of several Covenant seniors who were honored on Senior Day on a picturesque afternoon with weather that screamed fall football.
+The leaves set against the pinkish sky were almost as vibrant as the Eagles' offense.

-Campbell made his Senior Day a memorable one, finishing with four receptions for 42 yards, three touchdowns and a two-point conversion.
+Campbell made his Senior Day one to remember, finishing with four receptions for 42 yards, three touchdowns and a two-point conversion.
 His longest catch of the night went for 18 yards, and he scored every time he touched the ball on offense.

 Burton had four receptions for 74 yards and a forced fumble that he returned for a touchdown.
 Pirtle had seven catches for 101 yards, a touchdown and a two-point conversion.
 Wyant tallied nine tackles, with one of them being for a loss, and Lunn was a brick wall on the offensive line all afternoon.